awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-download.md

 #### Encryption Key Management<a name="encryption-key-management"></a>

-When you retrieve an object from Amazon S3 that was encrypted by using server\-side encryption with customer\-provided encryption keys \(SSE\-C\), set *Use customer\-provided encryption key* and provide the customer key data to enable the object\(s\) to be decrypted\.
-If the object\(s\) were encrypted using an Amazon S3\-provided key leave this option set to the default value, *Not using server\-side encryption, or encrypted using an Amazon S3 managed key*\.
+When you retrieve an object from Amazon S3 that was encrypted by using server\-side encryption with customer\-provided encryption keys \(SSE\-C\), set *Use customer\-provided encryption key* and provide the customer key data to enable the objects to be decrypted\.
+If the objects were encrypted using an Amazon S3\-provided key leave this option set to the default value, *Not using server\-side encryption, or encrypted using an Amazon S3 managed key*\.

 #### Customer Key<a name="customer-key"></a>